WesTower/py-quickbase/docs/index.rst

       which would be returned by *query*.
 If *raw* is ``True``, then the raw XML node tree of the response will be returned instead.

-   .. method:: add_record(dbid, record, raw=False):
+   .. method:: add_record(dbid, record, raw=false):

-      Execute `API_AddRecord
+      execute `api_addrecord
       <http://www.quickbase.com/api-guide/index.html#add_record.html>`_
-      to add a new record to the QuickBase table identified by *dbid*, returning a tuple containing the record ID and update ID of the new record, unless *raw* is ``True``, in which case the raw XML node tree of the response will be returned instead.
+      to add a new record to the quickbase table identified by *dbid*, returning a tuple containing the record id and update id of the new record, unless *raw* is ``true``, in which case the raw xml node tree of the response will be returned instead.

-      *record* is a dict.
-The keys are either integer field IDs or string field names.
-The values are either string data or :class:`File` instances.
+      *record* is a dict.  the keys are either integer field ids or string field names.  the values are either string data or :class:`File` instances.

    .. method:: edit_record(dbid, record_id, values, raw=False):